-- Aggregating model output into statistics such as the mean and standard deviation is useful, but remember that in model results, extreme or unusual values are often important clues to understanding. - They should not be thrown away as outliers as they often are in statistical analysis of empirical data.
+- Aggregating model output into statistics such as the mean and standard deviation is useful and often unavoidable, but remember that in model results, extreme or unusual values are often important clues to understanding. - They should not be thrown away as outliers as they often are in statistical analysis of empirical data.